spatialos/online-services/README.md

 We have a couple of different suggestions of where you could start.

 - Want to get something up and running right away?
 Try our [Quickstart guide](./docs/quickstart.md).
-This will run you through getting our services running on your own cloud project.
+This will run you through getting some of our services running on your own cloud project.
 - Read our [Gateway explainer](./docs/gateway/README.md).
 This runs through how the Gateway system works, and includes best practices for using it with your game.
+- Check out the [Deployment Pool](./docs/deployment-pool/README.md) & [Analytics Pipeline](./docs/analytics-pipeline/README.md) documentation.

 ## Included in this repo